 Type II — Type II injuries usually cause greater pain and swelling than type I injuries.
 Initial treatment may include rest, ice, pain medication, and three to seven days of shoulder immobilization in a sling.
-Range-of-motion exercises can be started when tolerable (see 'Range-of-motion exercises' above).
+Range-of-motion exercises and stretching exercises can be started when tolerable.
+(See 'Range-of-motion exercises' above.)

 Strengthening exercises — Muscle strengthening exercises are necessary to improve shoulder muscle strength and help to prevent further injury.
 These exercises can often be started approximately one to two weeks after beginning the pendulum stretch exercises (described above), depending upon the level of pain.

 As pain improves, the level of difficulty of these exercises should be increased.
 Increased difficulty is necessary to improve muscle strength to a degree that reduces the risk of re-injury.
 Mild soreness is expected with these exercises, although pain should not continue for more than 24 hours.
 Sharp or severe pain during or after exercising may indicate a flare of the underlying problem; stop these exercises for a few days if this occurs.